MedhatSedhom/firebase-paypal/readme.md

 > Configure as a single-page app (rewrite all URLs to /index.html)?
 N
 > Set up automatic builds and deploys with GitHub?
 N

-To deploy inside the firebase-paypal directory

-Please make sure that the firebase.json file look like this
+After doing `firebase init hosting`, please make sure that the firebase.json file look like this

 ```json
 {